1919 Manchester Rusholme by-election: Campaign

 The election campaign took place during the great railway strike of 1919.
 Dunstan, the Labour candidate, sought to appeal to the centre ground by calling for widespread abolition of economic war-time restrictions.
 Pringle, the Liberal candidate, came out in support of Labour's policy of a capital levy, something that was not Liberal policy.
 It has been suggested that this stance may have cost him votes, lost to the Unionist candidate.
 Pringle advocated economic retrenchment to appeal to Unionist voters and also the nationalization of the railways and mines to appeal to Labour voters.

 Result

 The turnout for the by-election was up on the last general election.
 The Unionists managed to hold the seat.
 Their support had fallen, but not much because of the intervention of the National Party.
 The Labour candidate did particularly well and pushed the Liberal candidate into third place.

-The relative success of the Labour party in such a constituency encouraged them to field candidates in further Unionist/Liberal marginals rather than seek to reconstruct the Progressive Alliance.
+The relative success of the Labour Party in such a constituency encouraged them to field candidates in further Unionist/Liberal marginals rather than seek to reconstruct the Progressive Alliance.

 Aftermath

 Thorpe sat until his defeat by the Liberals in 1923.
 His son Jeremy Thorpe, became Leader of the Liberal Party.
 Dunstan continued to be unsuccessful in his bid to enter Parliament.
 Pringle made a successful return to the House in 1922, winning Penistone for the Liberals.
-Crewdson's political career ended here.
+Crewdson was later adopted as the National Party's prospective candidate for North Norfolk, before being adopted by the Unionists after the National Party was wound up.
 The result at the following general election saw the Liberals regain second place;